Cratoxylum glaucum

-Cratoxylum glaucum is a plant in the family Hypericaceae.
+Cratoxylum glaucum is a species of flowering plant in the family Hypericaceae.
+It is a tree native to Borneo, Peninsular Malaysia, and Sumatra.

+The species was described by Pieter Willem Korthals in 1848.
 The specific epithet glaucum is from the Latin meaning 'blue-green', referring to the colour of the leaf underside.

 Description

 Cratoxylum glaucum grows as a shrub or tree measuring up to 25 m tall with a diameter of up to 45 cm.
 The flaky bark is reddish brown.
 The flowers are crimson.
 The fruits measure up to 1 cm long.

 Distribution and habitat

 Cratoxylum glaucum grows naturally in Sumatra, Peninsular Malaysia and Borneo (including offshore islands).
-Its habitat is forests (including kerangas forests) from sea-level to 1100 m altitude.
+Its habitat is primary and secondary lowland rain forests (including kerangas forests and peat swamp forests) from sea-level to 1100 m elevation.